thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 access to the row data, then values from the row do not appear in **Search** suggestions.

+If you are using passthrough security for a [Snowflake]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-snowflake-add-connection.html) or [Google BigQuery]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-gbq-add-connection.html) connection, search suggestions may not fall under row-level security.
+When using passthrough security, ThoughtSpot builds the search index on the user who created the connection.
+This user may have less restrictive row-level-security, or may be able to see all data.
+Other users may be able to see search suggestions for columns or values they should not see.
+They cannot run queries on these columns or values, however.
+If you are using passthrough security, ThoughtSpot recommends you [turn off indexing]({{ site.baseurl }}/admin/data-modeling/change-index.html) for sensitive columns.

 ## Why use RLS?

 RLS allows you to set up flexible rules that are self-maintaining.
 An RLS